k2controls/piRover01/sp3/w13/index.md

   - all fakes included but commented out in main.
   - See P03 - part 1 document for LED requirements.
   - Include P03Requirements document.
 All should be checked.
+  - Your key assignments do not need to match the instructors but be sure your help functions provides a complete list so that all can be tested.